 If it is the Liriomyza Melanogaster destroying your pothos leaves, it would be best to change your potting mix.

 They are pretty resistant to pests, and using insecticide alone might not get rid of them completely.
 While changing the potting mix, make sure to clean the roots with running water properly.

 Regular garden soil has plenty of microorganisms, and not all of them are beneficial to the plant.
 Insects, fungal spores, and bacteria are prevalent in all types of garden soil.
 Therefore, it is best to use a sterilized potting mix for your indoor pothos.

 6. Spraying Habits

 Spraying your indoor plants with water is therapeutic for sure.
 But, too much of it can cause severe damage to your plant, as a moist environment is best for the growth of fungus and bacteria.

 It is essential to wipe down your plant after you spray them with plain water.
 Or, don’t spray your pothos too often.

 If this serves as a consolation, let me inform you that holes in pothos leaves are not very common.
 However, leaf spot disease and pests are the most common factors that affect the appearance of your pothos plant.

-And, I would recommend all plant parents to do the same, at least once in two months.
-Then, trust me; your plants will never have to fight any pests, fungus, or bacteria.
+And I would recommend all plant parents do the same at least once in two months.
+Then, trust me; your plants will never have to fight any pests, fungi, or bacteria.

 Are you ready and fully equipped to find the solution for the holes in your pothos leaves?